spraakbanken/swell-project/Correction_annotation_guidelines.md

 #### S-Msubj (subject missing)

-The S-Msubj tag is used to mark corrections involving the addition of a subject which is missing in the original text.
-This includes cases when the pronoun/subordinating conjunction som has been inserted as a subject.
+The S-Msubj tag is used to mark corrections involving the addition of a subject which is missing in a clause in the original text.
+This includes cases when the pronoun/subordinating conjunction _som_ has been inserted as a subject.

 The S-Msubj tag has higher priority than the S-M tag.